Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Conclusion

 \section{Conclusion}

-In this work, we introduced a principled prediction alignment problem for parameter-efficient fine-tuning that focuses on aligning model outputs rather than parameter updates.
-We showed that this objective naturally leads to a curvature-aware, second-order formulation, and proposed CG-LoRA, which leverages curvature-whitened gradients to construct low-rank updates aligned with full fine-tuning.
-Despite being derived in the NTK regime, our method demonstrates strong empirical performance in practical settings, highlighting the importance of second-order information and function-space alignment for closing the gap with full fine-tuning.
+In this work, we introduced the prediction alignment problem for parameter-efficient fine-tuning, shifting the focus from aligning parameter updates to aligning model outputs.
+We showed that this objective naturally leads to a curvature-aware, second-order formulation, and proposed CG-LoRA, an efficient initialization method based on curvature-whitened gradients that avoids explicit construction of large curvature matrices.
+Although our theory is developed in the NTK setting, the resulting design principle remains effective in practical finite-model regimes, suggesting that function-space alignment provides a useful guide for LoRA initialization beyond first-order gradient matching.

-As future work, we plan to conduct more extensive experiments across a wider range of models and tasks, including large language models for language generation, to further illustrate and quantify the gains of our approach, as well as explore improved curvature approximations and extensions beyond the NTK regime.